Silhouette: Fashion and fitness

-Identification
+Icons

 Because silhouettes give a very clear image, they are often used in any field where the speedy identification of an object is necessary.
 Silhouettes have many practical applications.
-They are used for traffic signs (see pic below).
+They are used for traffic signs.
 They are used to identify towns or countries with silhouettes of monuments or maps.
 They are used to identify natural objects such as trees, insects and dinosaurs.
 They are used in forensic science.

 Journalism

 For interviews, some individuals choose to be videotaped in silhouette to mask their facial features and protect their anonymity, typically accompanied by a dubbed voice.
 This is done when the individuals may be endangered if it is known they were interviewed.